An open source & global solution to the ventilator shortage:

-The novel coronavirus (SARS-CoV-2) swept around the world, infecting millions of people in nearly every country in the world.
+The novel coronavirus (SARS-CoV-2) swept around the globe, infecting millions of people in nearly every country in the world.
 The disease it causes, COVID-19, has a range of impacts on its victims, with the most serious cases suffering from severe pneumonia and lung damage.

 These most severe cases require clinical intervention to keep patients alive, with a primary means initially being the use of continuous positive airway pressure (CPAP) machines and ultimately invasive ventilation to ensure the patient receives enough oxygen, and is able to breathe despite associated edema.
 Although it is only a small percentage of patients that require these extreme measures, the rapid rate of transmission of the virus has created situations whereby ICU and ventilator capacities that would normally be adequate for a given population size are overwhelmed and patients cannot get access to this life-saving therapy.